renatogalera/ai-commit/README.md

 ai-commit --apiKey YOUR_API_KEY --semantic-release
 ```

-1. Generates the commit message (interactive or forced).
-2. After committing, it reads your latest version tag, queries the AI provider for a suggested version increment, and tags your repository.
+After generating and applying the commit message, AI-Commit retrieves your current version tag, suggests a version bump, and creates a new Git tag.

 ### 4. Custom Template